9inoxx/Appl-Prediction/README.md

 - Splitting Data into Training and Testing Sets
 The scaled data is split into training and testing sets, with 80% used for training and 20% for testing.
 This allows the model to learn patterns from the training set and then be evaluated on how well it generalizes to unseen data in the testing set.
-It minimizes the mean squared error (MSE), which measures how close the model's predictions are to the actual values.
+It minimizes the mean squared error, which measures how close the model's predictions are to the actual values.
 - Generating Predictions
 After training, the model makes predictions for the entire dataset.
 These predictions are added as a new column in the dataset for comparison with actual closing prices.